Las Animas, Colorado: Demographics

-The median income for a household in the city was $26,157, and the median income for a family was $29,815.
+The median income for a household in the city was $26,157, and for a family was $29,815.
 Males had a median income of $26,168 versus $23,250 for females.
 The per capita income for the city was $13,893.
-About 19.7% of families and 25.0% of the population were below the poverty line, including 39.3% of those under age 18 and 14.4% of those age 65 or over.
+About 19.7% of families and 25.0% of the population were below the poverty line, including 39.3% of those under 18 and 14.4% of those 65 or over.

 Santa Fe Trail Day

 Las Animas sits along the Mountain Branch of the Santa Fe Trail and served as the major city in southeast Colorado until the Atchison, Topeka and Santa Fe Railroad established operations in La Junta, 20 mi to the west of Las Animas.

 Las Animas celebrates an annual Santa Fe Trail Day, a celebration of the pioneers and traders who used this trail.
 This local holiday is the oldest student council-sponsored event in the US.
 The Las Animas High School Student Council organizes the day, with assistance from the Bent County Chamber of Commerce.
 Festivities have included a parade, a costume contest, square dancing, a demolition derby, and a traditional "Ranchburger" lunch, as well as many other activities.
-In past years, students have spread out events over a two-day period, sometimes making this a weekend event.
-The event occurs on the last Friday in April.
+From 2002 and forward, students have spread out events over a two-day period, sometimes making this a weekend event.
+The event originally occurred/started on the last Friday in April.

+As the event moves into another milestone, these, too, are milestones in the event's remarkable resilience: